 Historical significance of a place or region also can pull towards itself.
 Place or areas of historical importance with its distinctive historical identities are also of area specific and confined to particular location.
-For example place with historical identity historical buildings and monuments re located in particular place which is fined.
-For example areas of origin of Aryan civilisation, Tajmahal etc. are located in particular areas.
+For example, places with historical identity historical buildings and monuments are located in particular places which are fixed.
+For example, areas of origin of Aryan civilisation, Tajmahal etc. are located in particular areas.